Multi-day Hiking Trails

 Day 1

-There are various routes which can be used on day 1.
-Three suggested options:
+There are various routes which can be used on day one.
+Three suggested options: Depending on The groups preferences and abilities.

 Option 1: Via Kirstenbosch & Skeleton Gorge